Slope Stabilization Geomembrane

-When compared to a nonwoven fabric, the woven material option uses the interlacing of two materials to create a stronger fabric stabilization and additional support.
+These geomembranes not only stabilize the soil, but also allow for fast and effective vegetation growth to prevent erosion.
+When compared to a nonwoven fabric, the woven material uses the interlacing of two materials to create a stronger slope stabilization and additional support.

-Coir Slope Stabilization Geomembrane for Revegetation
+Coir Mat for Revegetation Project

 In addition to woven and nonwoven geomembranes, we also offer a Coir Fabric that is useful for seeding, revegetation, and slope stabilization.
 Coir mats come with a natural, open weave that allows plants to grow through them.
 This helps stabilize areas, while still providing natural erosion control.
 Because coir mats and products biodegradable, they are perfect for use in environmentally sensitive areas.

 Coir mats are offered in several different strengths to work on 3:1 slopes as well as slopes up to 1:1.
 Some options are equipped to handle flows up to 16 feet per second.

 As coir mats degrade, they give back to the environment and add to continued vegetative growth.
 Erosion control mats are designed to degrade over a certain amount of time.
 Semi-permanent coir erosion control mats have a typical lifespan of two to five years.

 Coir mats and products can be beneficial in restoring riverbanks by preventing further erosion and promoting vegetative growth to ensure future control.
 Coir fabrics provide a natural, semi-permanent erosion control solution that is pleasing to the eye and good for the environment.

 Choosing the right geomembrane will depend on your project and location, its environmental sensitivity, water flow, and slope.
 Controlling erosion for your revegetation project can depend on many factors, and we can help you find out what erosion control solution best suit your needs.